Skip to main content

 • Provide platform hardening for supported devices.

-• Provide device trust signals to Enigm App and Enigm Command where applicable.
+• Provide Device Trust signals to Enigm App and Enigm Command.

 • Reduce attack surface through a controlled device experience.